daniel-234/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff in cells 9 and 10 and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I created a binary warped image in cell 8, added a function to find peaks in a histogram from that binary warped image (code cell 9) and fit my lane lines with a 2nd order polynomial on cell 10.
+This is my result:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in code cell 11 in the `advanced_lane_finding.ipynb` IPython notebook.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in code cells 12 and 13 in the functions `draw()` and `pipeline()`.
+The `draw()` function draws the measurements back onto the road, while the `pipeline()` function applies all the methods described above to find the lines and apply the results.
 Here is an example of my result on a test image:

 ![alt text][image6]